ovh/docs/pages/cloud/nutanix/70-cluster-firmware-update/guide.en-gb.md

 To log in to CVM, you can launch IPMI from your OVHcloud Control Panel or use a terminal.

 > [!primary]
-> Before putting the host in maintenance, ensure remaining hosts have enough resources to host migrated VMS from it (CPU, Memory, storage).
+> Before putting the host into maintenance, ensure that remaining hosts have enough resources to host migrated VMs from it (CPU, memory, storage).

 #### Connect to CVM